-The DPGA is not a legal entity, but an initiative jointly supported by the current co-hosting entities, the Norwegian Agency for Development Cooperation (Norad), UNDP, and UNICEF, who ensure that the DPGA is adequately staffed and resourced.
+The DPGA is not a legal entity, but an initiative jointly supported its co-hosting entities, the Norwegian Agency for Development Cooperation (Norad), UNDP, and UNICEF, who ensure that the DPGA is adequately staffed and resourced.
 On this page you can find information about roles and responsibilities and other governing layers of the DPGA.

 The DPGA is dedicated to operating in a transparent and participatory manner that mirrors our commitment to open source.
 If you have questions, please contact email@example.com.